 Design and construction budgeting

 SHG, SCG, and the design team utilize the information gathered from analyzing all site characteristics to create the best and most efficient design for the development.
 SHG will make recommendations on the unit mix that will create the most efficient use of the overall square footage of the site and reach the biggest market need.
-Once this unit mix is agreed upon, SHG will work with the Architect and SCG to refine the design required for the HTC application.
+Once this unit mix is agreed upon, SHG will work with the Architect and SCG to refine the design.
 If awarded, we will work with the Architect and SCG to complete a 100% set of construction documents that will then be utilized to solicit construction pricing from subcontractors.
-SCG will utilize the expertise of CDK Enterprises to aid in the procurement of subcontractor bids and will oversee the bidding process.
 Throughout the various design phases, the project considers the effects and costs of building situation, building form, materials, and site design to ensure the development success and durability.

 Local impact and development fees

 SHG and the design team will research whether this redevelopment would require the payment of Impact and Development fees.
 Typically, the governing agencies require a payment for building permit review fees and require the development to upgrade the water and sewer lines to meet the municipal water and sewer capacity requirements.
 SHG will work with the civil engineer and the governing agencies to confirm all capacity requirements and cost for all development fees.

 Years Of Experience

 Properties across the Western USA

 SHG and the design team then work with the governing agencies to confirm the proper entitlement processes required by the governing agencies.
 These processes can vary, at times they are minimal due to the project being a redevelopment of an existing building, and other times they are quite extensive.

 SHG’s experience with state tax credit agencies and HTC development as a whole allows us to properly schedule the development period.
 Additionally, our relationships with equity partners and lenders will help expedite the financial portion of the development process.